cpressey/Ahead-of-Time-eval/README.md

 Given all of the above, a macro is nothing more than a function that happens to have been given constants as its actual parameters.
-It will be reduced to a constant ahead of time, which coincides perfectly with the commonplace idea of what a macro is supposed to do.
+It will be reduced to a constant ahead of time, which matches perfectly the commonplace idea of what a macro is supposed to do.

 Such "macros" also happen to "gracefully degrade" back into functions;
 if not all actual parameters are constants, the function will not be applied